haddocking/haddocking.github.io/education/community-forum-2017/HADDOCK_tutorial/index.md

   feature: pages/banner_education-thin.jpg
 ---

+This tutorial consists of the following sections:

 * table of contents
 {:toc}

 ## Introduction
 The format of the community forum has been defined as an _unconference_, stimulating us to think outside of the box and discussing challenges that are barely touched upon by our communities.
 This tutorial paves the route for the use of [HADDOCK](http://www.bonvinlab.org/software/haddock2.2/) to covalently bind a ligand to a receptor.
 This use-case is a first attempt to blur different software and take on the challenge of "covalent docking".
 You are greatly encouraged to work at your own pace, to discuss with your neighbours, to interrupt us, to recommend different methods and/or software, to switch to one of the [many well-established HADDOCK tutorials](http://www.bonvinlab.org/education/), to calmly disagree, to enthusiastically demonstrate your interest for the topic, to correct typos, to challenge us with your own system of interest, to suggest new developments ...
 Just remember that, at this stage, this tutorial shall not serve as a standard protocol to predict the covalent binding of a small ligand in the active site a protein.

 ## Motivations
 We listed here some motivations for this topic, in no particular order: